GegznaV/RcmdrPlugin.biostat/README.md

 Some of the functions in the package are based on and modified from functions in packages *Rcmdr*, *RcmdrPlugin.EZR* and *RcmdrPlugin.KMggplot2*.
-All of those packages are under either GPL-2 or GPL-3 license.
+All of those packages are under GPL-2/GPL-3 license.

 -----